domtac/performance_comparison/README.md

 | Insertion | 10000 | 1400 | 1700 | 37 | 54 |
 | Quicksort | 10000 | 14.5 | 12.9 |  0.48 | 0.7 |
 | Quicksort | 100000 | - | - |  6 | 16 |

+## License

+Some of the code parts have been copied from example sites.
+The sources will be stated in the files.

+The rest is licensed under [WTFPL](http://www.wtfpl.net)